 Watamu has a great marine national park near Malindi.
 You need a permit to snorkel, fish or scuba dive.

-You don’t have to stick to the wild when you organise a safari to Kenya.
+You don’t have to stick to the wild when you organize a safari to Kenya.
 There are however some interesting historic places such as the town of Malindi which is popular for its beach resorts and a large number of European tourists.

-Some of the attractions in this town include the Falconry of Kenya, which is a rehabilitation centre for taking care of birds that have been injured.
+Some of the attractions in this town include the Falconry of Kenya, which is a rehabilitation center for taking care of birds that have been injured.
 You can also visit the Marafa Depression – these are sandstone gorges that have been formed through natural occurrences which include rain and the wind.

 The town is a mix of old colonial structures and modern structures that take us on a journey from traditions to modernity.
 You will also be able to see the Vasco Da Gama Monument, which happens to Africa’s longest standing monument.